gustavomartinellidev/avalia_priv_util_ml-dp_dp-sgd/README.md

 ---

-📜 **Licença Recomendada**
+## 📜 **Licença Recomendada**
 A exigência é que **os autores sejam sempre mencionados.**
 A licença que melhor atende esse requisito é:

 ---

-👉 **Licença BSD 3-Clause**
+## 👉 **Licença BSD 3-Clause**
 Ela permite uso, modificação e redistribuição, desde que **o aviso de copyright seja mantido** — cumprindo exatamente sua exigência.

-**BSD 3-Clause License**
+**_BSD 3-Clause License_**

-Copyright (c) 2025, Gustavo Gobi Martinelli
+_Copyright (c) 2025, Gustavo Gobi Martinelli & Rodolfo da Silva Villaça_
-All rights reserved.
+_All rights reserved._

-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
+_Redistribution and use in source and binary forms, with or without_ _modification, are permitted provided that the following conditions are met:_

-1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+_1. Redistributions of source code must retain the above copyright notice, this_ _list of conditions and the following disclaimer._
-2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+_2. Redistributions in binary form must reproduce the above copyright notice,_ _this list of conditions and the following disclaimer in the documentation_ _and/or other materials provided with the distribution._
-3. Neither the name of the authors nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+_3. Neither the name of the authors nor the names of its contributors may be used_ _to endorse or promote products derived from this software without specific_ _prior written permission._

 ---

-📞 **Contato dos Autores**
+## 📞 **Contato dos Autores**

 **Gustavo Gobi Martinelli**

 Email: [gustavomartinelli@gmail.com](gustavomartinelli@gmail.com)

 **Prof. Rodolfo da Silva Villaça**

 Email: [rodolfo.villaca@inf.ufes.br](rodolfo.villaca@inf.ufes.br)

 ---

-📝 **Observação Final**
+## 📝 **Observação Final**

 Este README serve como documentação pública do experimento e dos resultados apresentados no artigo.
-Caso deseje contribuir, testar variações ou reportar issues, fique à vontade para abrir uma discussão no repositório.
+Caso deseje contribuir, testar variações ou reportar _issues_, fique à vontade para abrir uma discussão no repositório.